-Dr Chamberlen’s events will draw on her research on experiences of imprisonment and social attitudes towards punishment, opening up the debate about the current crisis in English prisons.
-Her research findings will be showcased through a range of interactive activities that invite visitors to engage directly with the experiences of those caught up in the criminal justice system.
-These will include a Human Library with former prisoners sharing their stories and answering questions on their lived experiences, an opportunity for visitors to debate and observe a fictionalized parliamentary chamber by playing in The Chamber, and a chance to play the probation game.
+Dr Chamberlen’s events drew on her research on experiences of imprisonment and social attitudes towards punishment to open up the debate about the current crisis in English prisons.
+Her research findings were showcased through a range of interactive activities that invited visitors to engage directly with the experiences of those caught up in the criminal justice system.

 As we, the books, shared our narratives with people there was a joining when open minds walked along story lines of our pages into our pasts.
 In this, both reader and writer gained inspiration for a new narrative.

 Feedback from a Human Library Participant

 Human Libraries are a growing international movement, seeking to build positive conversations and social change by challenging prejudice, stereotypes and stigma.
 In collaboration with the Howard League and the criminal justice arts organisation Safe Ground, which focuses on rebuilding relationships and provides rehabilitation resources in prison, and the independent reading consultant and prisons expert, David Kendall, Warwick Tate Exchange hosted a Human Library.

 Men and women with lived experience of the criminal justice system acted as ‘books’ for visitors to engage with in conversation in order to listen, empathise and learn from their experiences.
 You can read David Kendall's reflection on the experience in his blog.